 - MPH Program 5-year graduation rates are well above the 70% minimum threshold. - The joint degrees, designed for up to 5-year graduation times, also meet targets.

-The increasing number of distance education students can lead to engagement difficulties.
-There is currently no formal system in place to alert us when distance-education students may be at risk of withdrawing from the Program.
+• The increasing number of Distance Education students can lead to engagement difficulties.
+There is currently no formal system in place to alert the Program when distance-education students may be at risk of withdrawing.